Wheelchair rugby: International competitions

 The major wheelchair rugby international competitions are Zone Championships, held in each odd-numbered year, and the World Championships held quadrennially in even-numbered years.
 Wheelchair rugby is also an included sport in regional events such as the Parapan American Games.

 Since 2000, it has been one of the sports of the Summer Paralympic Games.

 In July 2022, the World Games in Birmingham, Alabama hosted six teams to compete: Japan, USA, Germany, Switzerland, Canada, and Great Britain.
 These games had been postponed from 2021 due to the Covid-19 pandemic.

 Variations

 The paralympic version of wheelchair rugby has been adapted with new variations on the rules developed.
 These variations have broadened the classification system to allow players with higher functionality to compete.

 Invictus Games

-Team size reduced from 12 to 10.
+Team size reduces from 12 in the preliminary rounds to 10 in the semi-finals and final.